-5.2 Portfolio Rebalancing
+Portfolio Rebalancing

-The portfolio is governed by the strategic asset allocation weights and the maximum/minimum allocation constraints established in Section 6.3a.
+The portfolio is governed by the strategic asset allocation weights and the maximum/minimum allocation constraints established in the Strategic Asset Allocation Table within the Risk Tolerance Guidelines in the next section.
 Allocations are monitored by SITFO and the consultant on a regular basis and reported to the board at least quarterly.
 The board relies on SITFO to initiate rebalancing based upon allocation constraints and risk guidelines.